 Caring for your beard helps keep the hair and the surrounding skin soft, groomed, and healthy.
-Unfortunately, pimples and breakouts are a common side effect of growing out facial hair.
+Unfortunately, pimples and breakouts are common side effects of growing out facial hair.
 Try these tips to prevent beard-related acne and learn when you should see a dermatologist about the issue.

 Cleansing Your Beard